crim-ca/weaver/docs/source/processes.rst

 It defines which parameters
 to forward to the referenced :term:`Process` to be executed.
 All ``id`` elements in this :term:`Job` request body must correspond to valid ``inputs`` from the definition returned by :ref:`DescribeProcess <proc_op_describe>` response.
-Obviously, all formatting requirements (i.e.: proper file :term:`MIME-types`), data types (e.g.: ``int``, ``string``, etc.) and validations rules (e.g.: ``minOccurs``, ``AllowedValues``, etc.) must also be fulfilled.
+Obviously, all formatting requirements (i.e.: proper file :term:`Media-Types`), data types (e.g.: ``int``, ``string``, etc.) and validations rules (e.g.: ``minOccurs``, ``AllowedValues``, etc.) must also be fulfilled.
 When providing files as input, multiple protocols are supported.
 See later section :ref:`File Reference Types` for details.

-The ``outputs`` section defines, for each ``id`` corresponding to the :term:`Process` definition, how to report the produced outputs from a successful :term:`Job` completion.
-For the time being, `Weaver` only implement the ``reference`` result as this is the most common variation.
-In this case, the produced file is stored locally and exposed externally with returned reference URL.
-The other mode ``value`` returns the contents directly in the response instead of the URL.
+The ``outputs`` section defines, for each ``id`` available from the :term:`Process` definition, how to report the produced outputs from a successful :term:`Job` execution.
+The method under which each output will be returned depends on the negotiated :ref:`proc_exec_mode` and :ref:`proc_exec_response`.

+When an output corresponds to a file produced by the :term:`Application Package`, and stored locally, the result will typically (unless requested otherwise), be exposed externally using the returned reference :term:`URL`.
+For outputs that correspond to literal data, such as plain strings or numbers, `Weaver` will typically prefer returning the ``value`` directly.
+However, alternate link representations can also be obtained if specified in the execution request.

-When ``outputs`` section is omitted, it simply means that the :term:`Process` to be executed should return all outputs it offers in the created :ref:`Job Results <proc_op_result>`.
-In such case, because no representation modes is specified for individual outputs, `Weaver` automatically selects ``reference`` as it makes all outputs more easily accessible with distinct URL afterwards.
-If the ``outputs`` section is specified, but that one of the outputs defined in the :ref:`Process Description <proc_op_describe>` is not specified, that output should be omitted from the produced results.
-For the time being, because only ``reference`` representation is offered for produced output files, this filtering is not implemented as it offers no additional advantage for files accessed directly with their distinct URLs.
+When the ``outputs`` section is omitted, it simply means that the :term:`Process` to be executed should return all outputs it offers in the created :ref:`Job Results <proc_op_result>`.
+In such case, because no representation modes is specified for individual outputs, `Weaver` automatically selects ``reference`` for files as it makes all outputs more easily accessible with distinct :term:`URL` afterwards, and ``values`` for literal data to obtain them directly.
+If the ``outputs`` section is specified, but that one of the ``outputs`` defined in the :ref:`Process Description <proc_op_describe>` is not specified, this indicates that the :term:`Job` should omit this output from the produced results.

+.. fixme:
+.. todo::
+    For the time being, because only ``reference`` representation is offered for produced output files, this filtering is not implemented as it offers no additional advantage for files accessed directly with their distinct links.
     This could be added later if ``Multipart`` raw data representation is required.
     Please |submit-issue|_ to request this feature if it is relevant for your use-cases.

-.. fixme:
-.. todo::
     Filtering of ``outputs`` not implemented (everything always available). https://github.com/crim-ca/weaver/issues/380

-Other parameters presented in the above examples, namely ``mode`` and ``response`` are further detailed in the following :ref:`proc_exec_mode` section.
+Other parameters presented in the above examples, namely ``mode`` and ``response`` are further detailed in the following :ref:`proc_exec_mode` and :ref:`proc_exec_response` sections.

 .. _proc_exec_mode: